RencyRodrigues/SumoQuote/README.md

 Eclipse IDE
 # Tools and Framework used
 Selenium, serenityBDD, cucumber, junit, maven
+# Makes use of Page Objects.
+# Written in Java

 # Steps
 1) Install Java 11 and above